Militia (United States): War of 1812 (1812–1815)

 In the War of 1812, the United States Militia were at times routed if they fought conventionally on the battle in the open as they were undisciplined, untrained, and underfunded.
 For example, at the Battle of Bladensburg, the militia were set up in linear formation with little to no entrenchments and very little help from the Regular Army.
-Thus the Militia were routed easily and fled from the battlefield in large numbers, thus allowing the smaller British force to successfully raid and destroy the White House in Washington D.C.
+Thus the Militia were routed easily and fled from the battlefield in large numbers, allowing the smaller British force to successfully raid and destroy the White House in Washington D.C.

-American militias were very effective when fighting in unconventional guerrilla warfare.
-Such as the defense of Hampton Village on June 25, 1813.
-Where American militia conducted a few concealed devastating ambushes, conduct harassing fire behind cover, or fighting some hit and run engagements.
-Although the militia were routed and withdrew with 7 killed, 12 wounded, and 12 missing.
-The British suffered 120 killed and at least 95 wounded.
-American militia as horse mounted raiders were very effective at conducting incursions or raids into British Canada.
-Such as Duncan McArthur conducting a successful mounted raid with an almost entirely militia force into Canada.
-Or William Henry Harrison leading an incursion into Thames with an almost entirely Kentucky mounted militia force capturing an entire British army, eliminating Tecumseh, and suffering very few casualties.
+American militias were very effective when fighting in unconventional guerrilla warfare such as the defense of Hampton Village on June 25, 1813, where American militia conducted a few devastating ambushes, conducted harassing fire behind cover, and fought some hit-and-run engagements.
+Although the militia were routed and withdrew with 7 killed, 12 wounded, and 12 missing, the British suffered 120 killed and at least 95 wounded.
+American militia as horse-mounted raiders were very effective at conducting incursions or raids into British Canada.
+For instance, Duncan McArthur led a successful mounted raid into Canada with an almost entirely militia force.
+William Henry Harrison led an incursion into Thames with an almost entirely Kentucky mounted militia force which captured an entire British army, eliminated Tecumseh, and suffered very few casualties.

-They also fared better and proved more reliable when protected behind defensive entrenchments and fixed fortifications, using guerrilla tactics such as firing from behind concealed cover, being reinforced with Regular armed forces, or a little bit of all those factors.
+Militias fared better and proved more reliable when protected behind defensive entrenchments and fixed fortifications, using guerrilla tactics such as firing from behind cover, being reinforced with Regular armed forces, or a little bit of all those factors.
 In the Battle of Plattsburgh, the American militia dug entrenchments, fixed fortifications, disguised the roads with camouflage, and felled trees across the road.
-The Regulars and militia harassed the British army by firing at them from behind stone fences, behind trees, and whatever cover they could find before retreating to their entrenched fortified defense.
-As the British lost the naval engagement of the Plattsburgh battle, the British continued to face heavy fire from the militia behind trees, rocks, and bushes.
-Thus the British who were facing increased casualties withdrew making the Americans the victors.
+The Regulars and militia harassed the British army by firing at them from behind stone fences, trees, and whatever cover they could find before retreating to their entrenched fortified defense.
+As the British lost the naval engagement of the Plattsburgh battle, they continued to face heavy fire from the militia.
+Facing increased casualties, the British withdrew, making the Americans the victors.

-Despite a many good numbers of militia successes, the U.S. government still believed militia were inadequate and a professional regular army was needed.
-But the American militia failed if they were under poor leadership, had bad logistics, not trained properly, or misused.
-But if there was a good competent leader, better logistics, used carefully, better trained, or a combination of all those factors.
-They can be a potent force.
-However, the U.S. government’s desire for a professional regular army prevailed.
+The American militia failed if they were poorly led, had bad logistics, were not trained properly or were misused.
+But they could be a potent force if there was a good competent leader, better logistics, used carefully, better trained, or a combination of all those factors.
+However, the U.S. government still believed militia were inadequate, and the desire for a professional regular army prevailed.
 Military budgets were greatly increased at this time and a smaller, standing federal army, rather than States' militias, was deemed better for the national defense.